goofball222/unifi/README.md

 ---

-**FROM 2017-09-01 ONWARD: For security and attack vector reduction this container is now built to run with an internal user/group of unifi having a UID/GID of 999.
-Make sure you set the ownership on any existing mapped volumes and data accordingly before startup.**
+####**FROM 2017-09-01 ONWARD:** For security improvement and attack vector reduction this container is now built to run with an internal user & group named `unifi` having a UID & GID of 999.
+Make sure you set the ownership on existing mapped volumes and data accordingly before startup.

 IE: `chown -r 999:999 /DATA_VOLUME/unifi/{cert,data,logs}`

-**ALWAYS MAKE A VERIFIED BACKUP BEFORE UPDATING**
+####**ALWAYS MAKE A VERIFIED BACKUP BEFORE UPDATING**

-* NEW OPTION - [system.properties](https://help.ubnt.com/hc/en-us/articles/205202580-UniFi-system-properties-File-Explanation) settings can now be passed to the container as -e/--env flags at startup.
-This allows for a much easier automation/HA/deployment setup for this container [(more detail and a PDF with examples here)](https://community.ubnt.com/t5/UniFi-Wireless-Beta/Unifi-Controller-High-Availability/m-p/1801933/highlight/true#M43494).
+**NEW OPTION -** [system.properties](https://help.ubnt.com/hc/en-us/articles/205202580-UniFi-system-properties-File-Explanation) settings can now be passed to the container as -e/--env flags at startup.
+This allows for much easier automation/HA/autodeploy setup for this container [(more detail and a PDF with examples here)](https://community.ubnt.com/t5/UniFi-Wireless-Beta/Unifi-Controller-High-Availability/m-p/1801933/highlight/true#M43494).
 Envrionment variables must be in ALL CAPS and replace "." with "_".

 Example: